 In many ways, smart objects have been employed for decades, such as electronic wristwatches, car alarms and coordinated traffic lights.
 What the IoT brings is a greater prevalence of smart objects and a higher connectivity between them.
-The installed base of active Internet of Things connected devices is forecast to reach 21.5 billion units by 2025.
-As of the beginning of 2018, the Communications segment accounts for the bulk of IoT devices followed by the Consumer and Commercial & industrial electronics segments, which account for 5.9 billion and 5.4 billion units respectively.
-There are many verticals of adoption for the IoT, from wearable devices, to smart cars, smart homes, cities and even industrial equipment.
+The installed base of active Internet of Things connected devices is forecast to reach 30.9 billion units by 2025.
+The global government Internet of Things endpoint electronics and communications market is forecast to generate about 15 billion U.S. dollars revenue in 2020.
+There are many verticals of adoption for the IoT, from wearable devices, to smart cars, smart homes, smart cities, and even industrial equipment.